MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P11-Reconstructing-Networking-Layer/content.md

 }
 ```

-We'll also use an `enum` to create `Result` type that allows use to easily handle different responses from the API.
+We'll also use an `enum` to create a `Result` type that allows us to easily handle different responses from the API.

 > [action]
-> Create enum `Result` inside the `NetworkManager` class with `success` case for returning decoded data, and `failure` case for returning error messages from the response.
+> Create an enum `Result` inside the `NetworkManager` class with `success` case for returning decoded data, and `failure` case for returning error messages from the response.
 >
 ```swift
 enum Result<T> {